 Copywriting is the art of salesmanship through the written word.
-Because of that, over time, there have been several copywriting formulas designed to improve the chances of closing deals through sales letters and advertisements.
+Because there have been several copywriting formulas designed to improve the chances of closing deals through sales letters and advertisements.

 I have found two articles that list a number of those formulas, and clearly explain them to you.